sahan-nirodha24/Weather-Web-App-V02/README.md

-## This Is A Simple Weather Mobile Web Application Version 02
+## Simple Weather Mobile Web Application (Version 02) 🌦️

-This application major purpose for displays the current weather forecasting & next 5 days weather forecasting for the following 5 cities using the OpenWeatherMap API
+This version of the weather application enhances functionality by providing current weather conditions and 5-day weather forecasts for selected cities and countries using the OpenWeatherMap API.

+### Features:
++ #### Current Weather & 5-Day Forecasts for 5 Cities:
-1) New York
+   + New York
-2) London
+   + London
-3) Tokyo
+   + Tokyo
-4) Colombo
+   + Colombo
-5) Dubai
+   + Dubai

-And the other cool feature of this mobile web application is it can display the all over the countries weather forecasting & next 5 days weather forecasting, using for drop down menu and scrolling it and selecting which countries to get the weather informations.
++ #### Global Weather Forecasts:
+   + Select any country from a scrollable dropdown menu to view both current weather and a 5-day forecast.
+   + This project showcases an upgraded version (v02) of the weather-focused mobile web application, making it even more useful and comprehensive.

-        Screen Shots Of The Weather Mobile Web Application Version 02
+### Screen Shots Of The Weather Mobile Web Application Version 02

 Normal View Of The Weather Web Mobile Application
 ![Screenshot 2024-12-17 154857](https://github.com/user-attachments/assets/d3e2d685-26ed-47da-8ac4-d4e131a74558)